Hungarian rail border crossings

 These are all Hungarian rail border crossings as of 2022.
 Crossings in bold have passenger traffic.
 Crossings in italics are abandoned.
 The year of opening is in brackets.

 Hungary - Slovakia

-As of 2023, 9 border crossings are operating, 3 of them has passanger traffic.
+As of 2023, 9 border crossings are operating, 3 of which have passenger traffic.

 Note that all of these railway lines were built in Austria-Hungary and became border crossings after the Treaty of Trianon in 1920.
 Some railway lines were dismantled as the borders cut them, so they didn't function as border crossings.